Unified approach to power-efficiency trade-off relations of generic thermal machines: Unified description of thermal machines

-Here, $\rm{O}_{\rm{rev}}$, $\rm{I}_{\rm{rev}}$, and $A_{\rm{o}/\rm{i}}$ are all positive. $\theta=\pm1$ is a sign function determined by the direction of the cycle, while $\gamma=\pm1$ is another sign function determined by the specific function of the machine with a given $\theta$, as illustrated in Tab.~\ref{tab:table1}.
-In Fig~\ref{fig:multiple_bath}(b), a clockwise ($\theta>0$) and a counterclockwise ($\theta<0$) finite-time Carnot cycle between two reservoirs of temperatures $T_{\rm{h}}>T_{\rm{c}}$ is depicted, where $J$-axis indicates the direction of energy flow exiting the cycles.
-In such a geometric representation, the greater the output power of the cycle, the further away it is from the plane of $J=0$.
+Here, $\rm{O}_{\rm{rev}}$, $\rm{I}_{\rm{rev}}$, and $A_{\rm{o}/\rm{i}}$ are all positive.
+The efficiency expression presented above stems from the following physical intuition: $\theta=\pm1$ is a sign function determined by the direction of the cycle, while $\gamma=\pm1$ is another sign function determined by the specific function of the machine output with a given $\theta$, as illustrated in Tab.~\ref{tab:table1}.